-- A prefix of a routing table entry defines a path in the tree ending in some point and all IP addresses (leaves) in a sub-tree, rooted at that node, should be routed according to that routing entry, i.e. each routing table entry defines a range of IP addresses with identical routing information - If several routing entries cover an IP address, the rule of the longest match is applied, i.e. the longest applicable prefix should be used
+- A prefix of a routing table entry defines a path in the tree ending in some point and all IP addresses (leaves) in a sub-tree, rooted at that node, should be routed according to that routing entry, i.e. each routing table entry defines a range of IP addresses with identical routing information - If several routing entries cover an IP address, the longest matching rule is applied, i.e. the longest applicable prefix should be used ez ez